 The related operational requirement is:

 Activity Prioritisation (AP) is Systematic Status Management.
-By adding tool functionality for status-based "progression scheduling", standard AP (sAP) is a breakthrough that gives rise to timely activity for attentive service.
+Standard AP (sAP) is a breakthrough that gives rise to timely activity for attentive service.

 With attentiveness comes what matters - good Customer Experience.
 AP makes it happen and its metrics - Flow Metrics - make its success known.